 - Glass jar: a glass mason jar with a plastic lid is my go-to for honey ferments.

-- Ginger: You can add a whole knob of ginger but I find slicing it helps the flavor come through
+Add a whole knob of ginger but I find slicing it helps the flavor come through

 Pick through your cranberries discarding any that are significantly bruised or moldy.